vencecai/LLM-Floor-plan/README.md

   - Edges contain attributes like "shared wall" or "doorway."
 - The system then calculates node centrality and extracts main circulation paths.

+### 4. Spatial OS Integration
+- The generated floor plan can be sent to Spatial OS's web API.
+- This creates apartment objects that can be used for further processing.
+- The integration enables advanced operations and enhancements beyond the initial 2D floor plan.

 ## Project Structure

 ```